jorisvervuurt/tutorials/Raspberry Pi/Installing and updating Node.js and npm.md

 Once the archive has been extracted, we need to change directory into the extracted folder.
 Type `cd ` followed by the name of the archive without the `.tar.xz` extension and hit Return.
 This should look something like this: `cd node-v8.2.1-linux-armv6l`

 ### Step 2: installing the downloaded binary
-The downloaded binary is now almost ready to be installed.
-First, which is as simple as copying all files from the extracted folder to the `/usr/local/` folder.
+The downloaded binary is now almost ready to be installed, which is as simple as copying all files from the extracted folder to the `/usr/local/` folder.
 We'll do this using the `cp` utility.
 Super-user privileges are required, so we'll need to use `sudo`.

 Before we start copying all files, we need to remove some static files that don't have to be copied to the `/usr/local` folder.
 Type `rm -f CHANGELOG.md LICENSE README.md` and hit Return to do this.